12 Ways to Stretch Your Money

 Unless you’re vigilant about checking your statements, you might not even notice the fees your bank may be charging every month for your checking and savings accounts.

-They might include service fees, maintenance fees, ATM fees (if you don’t use their machines), minimum balance fees, overdraft or insufficient funds fees, and/or transaction fees.
-And all those little nips can take a toll over time.
+They might include service fees, maintenance fees, ATM fees (if you don’t use in-network machines), minimum balance fees, overdraft or insufficient funds fees, and/or transaction fees.
+And all those little nips can take a toll over time and could even leave you with a negative bank balance.

-If you see that your bank is hitting you with one or more monthly fees, you may want to consider shopping around for a less expensive bank, or switching to an online-only financial institution.
+If you see that your bank is hitting you with one or more monthly fees, you may want to consider shopping around for a less expensive bank, which might involve switching banks to an online-only financial institution.
 Because online financial institutions typically don’t have the same overhead costs banks with physical branches do, they generally offer low or no fees

 7. Pressing Pause on Impulse Purchases